Infections Caused By Bair Hugger™ Warming Blanket

 We Can Help

-If you or someone you care about suffered a serious infection after an implant surgery, contact the Law Offices of Michael A. DeMayo today for a free and confidential case evaluation.
+If you or someone you care about suffered a serious infection after an implant surgery, contact DeMayo Law Offices today for a free and confidential case evaluation.
 We can help you make informed decisions about your legal rights.
 Please call us at Toll-Free: 1-877-529-1222 for your free legal consultation.